exokitxr/exokit-docs-site/src/community/index.md

 - [GitHub](https://github.com/webmixedreality/exokit) - Exokit GitHub repository.
 Also check out
   other projects in the [`webmixedreality` GitHub organization](https://github.com/webmixedreality).
 Star the project if you like it!
-- [Stack Overflow](https://stackoverflow.com/questions/tagged/exokit) - The official place to
-  ask questions and get technical support.
+- [Stack Overflow](https://stackoverflow.com/questions/tagged/exokit) - Ask questions and get technical support.
 Please first search for whether your question has already already answered on the [FAQ](/faq/) or [Stack Overflow](http://stackoverflow.com/questions/tagged/exokit), and put effort into the question by providing context and code samples.